GuideArtifacts

 Security properties

-• Per-user isolation — Two users viewing the same artifact each get their own rendered config with their own keys
+• Per-viewer rendering.
+Two users viewing the same artifact get their own .env with their own values.

 From prototype to production